 American Battery Factory Listed by worldleaks Ransomware Group

-On May 28, 2026, the ransomware group World Leaks added American Battery Factory to its public leak site, confirming that internal files had been exfiltrated from the US lithium iron phosphate battery manufacturer.
+On May 28, 2026, the ransomware group World Leaks added American Battery Factory to its public leak site, claiming that internal files had been exfiltrated from the US lithium iron phosphate battery manufacturer.

 Public reporting indicates the company, which manufactures LFP battery cells for grid-scale energy storage, was hit by a ransomware attack.
 The attackers posted proof of the breach on their onion site, listing American Battery Factory among recent victims.
 No exact number of affected individuals has been disclosed, and the precise volume or sensitivity of the stolen files remains unclear from available reporting.
 The incident follows the group’s typical pattern of exfiltrating data before demanding payment.

-Internal files were taken; the company has not yet issued a public statement detailing what specific records were exposed.
+Internal files were taken; the company has not yet issued a public statement detailing what specific records may have been exposed.
 Industry research from sources such as DoxxScan™ continuous monitoring indicates that manufacturing and energy-sector breaches frequently involve employee records, vendor contracts, and operational documents that can contain personal information.

 Why This Matters for You and Your Family